git-town/git-town/documentation/tutorial.md

 After coding for a while, you hear that Bob shipped a number of important bug fixes, and that Carol shipped some UI design updates.
-Both affect your work, so you want them in your branch before you continue working.
+Both changes affect your work, so you want them in your branch before you continue.
-In order to achieve that, you run `git sync`.
+In order to achieve that right now, you run `git sync`.
 This command

 * stashes away your currently open changes
 * checks out the _master_ branch